WSQS/blog/_posts/2025-04-04-game_engine_architecture.md

 Every process has its own virtual page table.

 - text, data and bss sections
+- view of shared library
 - call stack
 - heap
 - pages sheared with other processes
 - kernel space

+shared libraries can be shared between process in memory.
+For changed libraries no need for relinked.